oremanj/trio/docs/source/reference-io.rst

 Trio stream wrappers for the process's input and output.
-Built atop :class:`~trio.Process` are the convenience functions :func:`~trio.run_process`, :func:`~trio.delegate_to_process`, and :func:`~trio.open_stream_to_process`.
+Built atop :class:`~trio.Process` are the convenience functions :func:`~trio.run_process`, :func:`~trio.delegate_to_process`, and :func:`~trio.interact_with_process`.

-In all of these interfaces, the command to run and its arguments are specified as the sole positional argument, while keywords determine how the subprocess's inputs and outputs will be set up and other aspects of the environment in which it will run.
+In all of these interfaces, the :ref:`command to run and its arguments
+<subprocess-quoting>` are specified as the sole positional argument,
-Almost all of the keyword arguments accepted by the standard library :class:`subprocess.Popen` class are supported with their usual semantics, and can be passed wherever you see ``**options`` in the API documentation below.
-See the below discussion of :ref:`options for starting subprocesses <subprocess-options>` for the gory details.
+while keyword :ref:`options <subprocess-options>` determine how the subprocess's inputs and outputs will be set up and other aspects of the environment in which it will run.
+Almost all of the keyword arguments accepted by the standard library :class:`subprocess.Popen` class are supported with their usual semantics, and can be passed wherever you see ``**options`` in the API documentation.

+Trio's subprocess API makes use of many of the constants and exceptions defined by the :mod:`subprocess` module in the standard library.
+It reexports these, minus the non-async-friendly code, as the submodule ``trio.subprocess``.
+So, if you'd like, you can say ``from trio import subprocess`` and then refer to ``subprocess.PIPE``, :exc:`subprocess.CalledProcessError`, and so forth, without worrying about errant calls to synchronous functions like :func:`subprocess.run`.
+``trio.subprocess`` contains nothing but standard :mod:`subprocess`
+reexports; the actual API is all in the top-level ``trio`` package.

 .. _subprocess-quoting: